Massachusetts Proposal for a Fashion Sustainability and Social Accountability Act

 Status: IN REVIEW

 - Supply chain mapping through tiers 1-4 of production i.e. all raw materials suppliers (including subcontractors), raw material processors (i.e. fibre, yarn manufacturing) & chemical suppliers, material processors (e.g. fabric manufacturing, dyeing, finishing etc) and component manufacturers (buttons, zippers etc), and finished product manufacturers.
-Specific targets are set for by when the different tiers of suppliers need to be mapped by, and what proportion.
+Specific targets are set for when the different tiers of suppliers need to be mapped by, and what proportion.

 - Disclosure of all suppliers across the four tiers.